Demystify Culture

 We assume the other person wants it too

-That you desire something, doesn’t mean the other person wants it as well.
+That you desire something doesn’t mean the other person wants it, too.

-Falling into the temptation is easy.
-An employee ‘wants to talk’ and we immediately think s/he is looking for feedback.
-Either because we want to help, share our experience, or simply look smart.
+Falling into this temptation is easy.
+An employee wants to chat and we immediately think they are looking for feedback.
+Either because we want to help, share our experience, or look smart.
 However, unsolicited feedback doesn’t help — it pleases the giver more than the receiver.

 Substack is the home for great culture